Analytic Conformal Blocks of $C_2$-cofinite Vertex Operator Algebras I: Propagation and Dual Fusion Products: Modules of and

 (e)$\Rightarrow$(f): By \eqref{eq112} and Thm. \ref{Miy}. (f)$\Rightarrow$(e): By \cite[Prop.
 4.3]{Hua-projectivecover}, (f) implies that $\Wbb$ has finite length, and hence is finitely-generated.

 (e,f)$\Rightarrow$(d): Apply (e,f)$\Rightarrow$(b) to the case $N=1$.

 (d)$\Rightarrow$(c): Obvious.

 (c)$\Rightarrow$(e): Assume (c).
 By Thm. \ref{Miy} and \eqref{eq99}, $\Wbb$ is a finitely-admissible $\Vbb$-module.
-Thus, by \eqref{eq112}, $\Wbb$ is spanned by some finitely-dimensional $L(0)$-invariant subspace.
+Thus, by \eqref{eq112}, $\Wbb$ is spanned by some finite-dimensional $L(0)$-invariant subspace.
 So $\Wbb$ is spanned by generalized eigenvectors of $L(0)$.
 This proves (e). \end{proof}